allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 the one set in the `Init script` field of the autoscaler wizard
 * `extra_clearml_conf` - ClearML configuration to use by the ClearML Agent when executing your experiments.
 This configuration will be appended to that set in the `Additional ClearML Configuration` field of the autoscaler wizard
+* `files` - Define files which will be auto-generated at designated paths with predefined content and target format.
+For more information, see [Files Section](../../configs/clearml_conf.md#files-section)
+* `environment` - Dictionary of environment variables and values which are applied to the OS environment as `key=value` for each key-value pair.
+For more information, see [Environment Section](../../configs/clearml_conf.md#environment-section)

 For example, the following configuration would be applied to all autoscaler instances: